Workshops Checklist and Terms

 We are able to do pick-ups from MTJ to the hotel the day before the first day of the workshop, and we will be able to drop you off back at MTJ the morning after the last day of the workshop.
 During the class days, the workshop is a 10‐minute drive from the hotel.
 We will be able to drive everyone to/from the hotel.
 Lunch is usually riding together into a nearby town (Ridgway).
 Dinner is usually by the hotel.
 And they are walking‐distance (within a mile) from the hotel with a slight hill.
 It's a short walk or car ride after getting freshened up after a day's workshop.

-If you choose to stay at our reserved block of the rooms, there is no need for you to call the hotel directly.
-We will add the hotel room cost to your workshop final invoice, which is six (6) weeks before the workshop.
+If you choose to stay at our reserved block of rooms, please do not contact the hotel directly.
+We will work with you on the room assignment and subsequently add the hotel room cost to your final invoice six (6) weeks before the workshop.
 The hotel cost will be on a pass-through basis, which means what you pay us is what we pay the hotel, including any taxes and merchant account (credit card) fees.

 Should you choose to stay elsewhere or need a different check-in/out itinerary, please let us know as soon as possible so that we can cancel those rooms reserved for the workshops without penalties, which is six (6) weeks before the first night of a stay.
 As long as your hotel is within a few miles (within Ouray), we can still keep the same ground transportation plans without renting another vehicle.